Women's Participation in Open Source Software: A Survey of the Literature: Results

+Previous work investigated challenges faced by OSS contributors who are mentors and newcomers~\cite{steinmacher2015social,balali2018newcomers,mendez2018open,steinmacher2016overcoming}.
+Some of them report gender bias as a challenge~\cite{balali2018newcomers}, and others report barriers faced by women~\cite{dias2019barriers}.
+Anecdotes about gender bias appear across the literature~\cite{terrell2017gender,kofink2015contributions}, and women have been reported to feel that such biases are to blame for their contributions' comparatively low acceptance rate~\cite{canedo2020work}.
+We aggregated the scientific evidence about challenges and gender bias.
+Understanding the nuances of women's challenges to contribute to OSS can help communities plan strategies to mitigate these challenges and thereby attract and retain more women.

-Women mainly face social challenges when contributing to OSS~\cite{PS21}, which can also influence their decision to leave an OSS project~\cite{PS13}.
-In Powell et al.'s~\cite{PS28} survey, 37 women answered; 50\% of them indicated they had witnessed gender-based discrimination within the OSS community either online, in meetings, or in class, and 50\% said they had experienced harassment online or offline.
+Women mainly face socio-cultural challenges when contributing to OSS~\cite{PS21}, which can also influence their decision to leave an OSS project~\cite{PS13}.
+From the 37 women who answered Powell et al.'s~\cite{PS28} survey, 50\% indicated they had witnessed gender-based discrimination within the OSS community either online, in meetings, or in class, and 50\% said they had experienced harassment online or offline.
 Gender-related incidents can be so severe that they motivate women to leave an OSS project~\cite{PS1}.
-Indeed, in another survey~\cite{PS21} women reported that they drop out when the OSS project does not care about diversity.
-Leaving an OSS project is a decision that impacts more women than men---according to Qiu et al.~\cite{PS46}, and women are more likely to disengage from GitHub by 27\%.
+Indeed, in another survey~\cite{PS21} women reported that they drop out when the OSS project does not prioritize diversity.
+Leaving an OSS project is a decision that impacts more women than men---according to Qiu et al.~\cite{PS46}, women are 27\% more likely to disengage from GitHub.
 Understanding the reasons behind the decisions to step out of a project can help create strategies to increase retention in OSS.
 Kuechler et al.~\cite{PS23} suggest that women drop out because the OSS project is not aligned to their motivations or due to the unappealing and hostile social dynamics in projects.

-We summarize the challenges, which were all social, in Table~\ref{tab:challenges} and Fig.~\ref{challenges} and mark with an asterisk (*) the ones reported as a challenge that ultimately can cause women to leave OSS.
+We summarize the challenges found in the literature, which were all socio-cultural, in Table~\ref{tab:challenges} and Fig.~\ref{challenges} and mark with an asterisk (*) the ones reported as a challenge that ultimately can cause women to leave OSS.
 Next, we present and explain each of them.